tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/2/LessonPlan.md

  ![Remix Deployed Contract](Images/remix_deployed_contract.png)

-* Click the drop-down arrow next to the grey deployed contract to display the contract's functions that can be called.
+* Click the dropdown arrow next to the grey deployed contract to display the contract's functions that can be called.

  ![Remix Contract Functions](Images/remix_contract_functions.png)